Brunel University London2015 League Table Ranking 47

-The Library, located at the centre of the campus, provides you with many of the study resources you will need during your time at Brunel, including:
+The Library, open 24 hours during term time, is located at the centre of the campus, provides you with many of the study resources you will need during your time at Brunel, including:

 - 1,200 study spaces and nearly 500 PCs, in a range of environments, including group study rooms and silent study areas,

-- induction sessions, information skills training and one-to-one support to help you find and use resources, as well as support in the use of statistics and related packages such as SPSS,
+- induction sessions, information skills training and one-to-one support, as well as support in the use of statistics and packages such as SPSS,

-- subject Liaison Librarians linked to academic Schools to support staff and students in accessing and using relevant resources
+- subject Liaison to support students in accessing and using relevant resources.

 Academic Skills Service (ASK)

-- ASK specialises in teaching you the skills you need to learn independently and thrive academically throughout your time at Brunel.
+- ASK specialises in teaching you the skills you need to learn independently and thrive.
 Whether it’s advice on researching, planning and writing assignments, giving presentations, time management or maths, numeracy and statistics, ASK offers workshops, individual advice and resources to support your learning.

-- PC workstations are situated round campus, many available 24 hours a day
+- PC workstations are situated round campus, many available 24/7

-- One of the UK's top institutions in sport.
-Many students, graduates and staff have represented their countries at the Olympic Games and World Championships as competitors and coaches.
+- Many Brunel students, graduates and staff have represented their countries at the Olympic Games and World Championships as competitors and coaches.

 - The university awards scholarships annually to students of outstanding sporting ability.